AqsaAlam/Coding_Examples/generating_promoter_representations/READ_ME.txt

 - a file of real reverse motifs
 - 4337 FASTA files of yeast promoter sequences

 However, this is the MAIN CODE used to generate representations of yeast promoter sequences.

+I have put an example of the output for this code file in the directory.

 ########## MORE INFO ##########